AdobeDocs/target-developers/src/pages/implement/client-side/atjs/target-atjs-versions.md

 <InlineAlert variant="info" slots="text"/>

-If you require Adobe Opt-in support for the [General Data Protection Regulation](/src/pages/before-implement/privacy/cmp-privacy-and-general-data-protection-regulation.md) (GDPR), you must currently use at.js 1.7.0 or at.js 2.1.0.
+If you require Adobe Opt-in support for the [General Data Protection Regulation](/src/pages/before-implement/privacy/cmp-privacy-and-general-data-protection-regulation.md) (GDPR), you must currently use at.js 1.7.0, or at.js 2.1.0 or later.

 ## at.js Version 1.7.0